silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/01_Caching.md

 In our example, the namespace is "myCache", expressed in the service name as `Psr\SimpleCache\CacheInterface.myCache`.
 We recommend the `::class` short-hand to compose the full service name.

-Clearing caches by namespace is dependant on the used adapter: While the `FilesystemCache` adapter clears only the namespaced cache, a `MemcachedCache` adapter will clear all caches regardless of namespace, since the underlying memcached service doesn't support this.
+Clearing caches by namespace is dependent on the used adapter: While the `FilesystemCache` adapter clears only the namespaced cache, a `MemcachedCache` adapter will clear all caches regardless of namespace, since the underlying memcached service doesn't support this.
 See "Invalidation" for alternative strategies.